 Wyoming Asbestos Laws and Regulations

-While the Wyoming Department of Environmental Quality ensures federal standards for asbestos emissions and handling are met, the state has a rather relaxed approached to the licensing and certification of asbestos professionals.
+While the Wyoming Department of Environmental Quality ensures federal standards for asbestos emissions and handling are met, the state has a rather relaxed approach to the licensing and certification of asbestos professionals.

 Asbestos Licensing in Wyoming